Frequently asked questions

 What’s the ISO/IEC 27000 series and why is it important?

 The ISO/IEC 27000 series is a set of standards designed to help organizations improve their information security.
-They’re jointly published by the International Organisation for Standardisation (ISO) and the International Electrotechnical Commission (IEC).
+They’re jointly published by the International Organization for Standardisation (ISO) and the International Electrotechnical Commission (IEC).

 Most organizations audit themselves against these standards when they want to have their security practices certified.